How to Use GPTHumanizer AI: Best Settings, Modes, and Workflow

 Choose the writing style

-Humanize section by section
+Humanize section by section when the piece is longer or voice-sensitive

 If you follow that order, GPTHumanizer becomes much easier to control and much easier to review.